j-diefenbach/Battleship/README.md

 Using this, we can target the square with the highest chance of containing a ship, using the information on our current hits and misses.
 This far outperforms any of the previous methods, as it is in essence a smarter application of 4 directional hunting.

-## Confirming sinks
+## You Sunk My Battleship

-Under some rules of battleship, players tell each other "you sunk my battleship", this might vary in terms of whether they tell each other what type of ship or even if they tell them they sunk a ship at all.
-Our algorithm is running off information purely based on the hits and misses.
+Under the official rules of battleship, a player must tell the other player when they have sunk a ship, including which type of ship.
+If we incorporate this into our algorithm, we can use it for helping our algorithm narrow down ship positions.

-We can utilise this information to narrow down what ships we've sunked.
-We know that if we completely surround a 1x2 square with misses and land a hit in there, then it must be the patrol boat.
-Once we sink this 1x2 square we don't have to look for a patrol boat anymore, and if we find another 1x2 square we know it must be a different kind of ship.
+If we know that the patrol boat is sunk, we no longer have to check positions that only the patrol boat can fit in.
+We can also use an additional algorithm to determine where the patrol boat is that we have sunk, and once that can be determined the tiles of the sunk ship can be considered an obstruction.
+This allows the list of possible arrangments to be smaller and more accurate.

 Using a simple algorithm to check for these types of situations, we can 1.
 Give a much higher weighting to any position we are sure contains an entire ship (a 1x2 square surrounded by misses), and 2. stop considering a ship we are sure we've sunk.
 This applies best to the probabilistic seeking and hunting method, as we can remove the weighting of the patrol boat for example entirely, which means we don't have to consider the smaller gaps as significantly.
 The additional weighting for finishing a ship off will likely make our algorithm perform better, as it is given more information once it does so, and it currently considers all hits equal.